pingcap/docs/sync-diff-inspector/route-diff.md

 The behavior of sync-diff-inspector is as follows:

-- If there is no table `schema` in the upstream, sync-diff-inspector does nothing.
+- If there is no schema `schema` in the upstream, sync-diff-inspector does nothing.

-- If there is a table `schema` in the upstream, and a rule matches the table, sync-diff-inspector does nothing.
+- If there is a schema `schema` in the upstream, and a rule matches the schema, sync-diff-inspector does nothing.

-- If there is a table `schema` in the upstream, but no rule matches the table, sync-diff-inspector will add a new rule `schema -> _no__exists__db_` to the table router.
+- If there is a schema `schema` in the upstream, but no rule matches the schema, sync-diff-inspector will add a new rule `schema -> _no__exists__db_` to the table router.
 After that, sync-diff-inspector will treat the table `schema` as the table `_no__exists__db_`.

-- If `target-schema.target-table` does not exist in the rules, sync-diff-inspector will add a rule to match `target-schema.target-table` to `target-schema.target-table` to make it case-insensitive, because the table router is case-insensitive.
+If `target-schema.target-table` does not exist in the rules, sync-diff-inspector will add a rule to match `target-schema.target-table` to `target-schema.target-table` to make it case-insensitive, because the table router is case-insensitive.

 ### Examples